go-echarts/go-echarts/README.md

 worth trying that new version.

 Especially, when there contains mino changes (usually in enhancement), we will release the `rc` version before a standard release.
-So, if you upgrade your projects cross the `rc` versions, maybe need little adjust.
+So, if you upgrade your projects cross the `rc` versions, maybe need little adjust, and I believe it is worthy to do.

 ### ✨ Features